christianheinrichs/learning-lpthw/README.md

 This is my learning diary for the Python book [`Learn Python The Hard Way`](http://learnpythonthehardway.org/book/)

-08/06/2014 - Began reading the book, read until exercise 4 08/07/2014 - Continuing from exercise 4, ended the day with exercise 9
+08/06/2014 - Began reading the book, read until exercise 4
+08/07/2014 - Continuing from exercise 4, ended the day with exercise 9
 09/13/2014 - Returned to reading the book.
 Continued until exercise 14

-Exercise index

 Exercise 1: A Good First Program
 - Exercise 1 - [ex1.py](ex1/ex1.py)